atamborrino/streamee.js/README.md

 ## Installation

-## Integrating with other APIs that return streams
+## Integrate with other APIs that return streams
 Streamee.js uses node 1.0+ streams, so if you use an API that returns node 0.8 streams, you have to wrap them like this:
 ```js
 var stream = require('stream');